JFABD: Homeless Students: Enrollment Rights and Services

 The Superintendent shall designate an appropriate staff person to be the district’s liaison for homeless students and their families.

-To the extent feasible, homeless students will continue to be enrolled in their school of origin while they remain homeless or until the end of the academic year in which they obtain permanent housing.
+Enrollment of homeless students is an exception to the proof of residency requirement.
+To the extent feasible, homeless students will continue to be enrolled in their school of origin, including designated receiving school, while they remain homeless or until the end of the academic year in which they obtain permanent housing.
 Instead of remaining in the school of origin, parents or guardians of homeless students may request enrollment in the school in the attendance area in which the student is actually living, or other schools.
 Attendance rights by living in attendance areas, other student assignment policies, or intra- and inter-district choice options are available to homeless families on the same terms as families resident in the district.

 If there is an enrollment dispute, the student shall be immediately enrolled in the school in which enrollment is sought, pending resolution of the dispute.
 The parent or guardian shall be informed of the district’s decision and their appeal rights in writing.
 The district’s liaison will carry out dispute resolution as provided by state rule.
 Unaccompanied youth will also be enrolled pending resolution of the dispute.